You told the agent to stay read-only. It edited anyway.

 PersonaKit

-Deterministically composes persona, directive, kits, intents, essentials, references, and skill authorization into one inspectable contract.
+Deterministically composes persona, directive, kits, skills, and skill authorization into one inspectable contract.

 role rules allowed skills stop points